stroxler/jenkinsExampleLibrary/README.md

 This plugin is a first step toward exploring this possiblility.

+## Development

+It's not as easy as I might like to develop a shared library for the jenkins pipeline plugin, because of a few factors:
+  - If you try to run a task in groovy with any kind of syntax error, you get a pretty useless error message fromt he CPS compiler that doesn't tell you what went wrong.
+  - To make matters worse, you get similar-looking errors if you make some kind of CPS mistake (calling a CPS-transformed method from a non-transformed one, or using non-serializable objects in CPS methods), so it's hard to tell trivial groovy syntax errors from major design issues
+  - A lot of the key code I need to write has to be `@NonCPS`-protected
+  - Because the `@NonCPS` annotation is only defined in jenkins, you can't easily just verify the groovy code locally

+To mostly get around this issue, I wrote a `runtests.py` script that copies the whole codebase to a temporary directory, stripping out every instance of `@NonCPS` that I find in `src` files, and then runs `tests.groovy` with a proper classpath.

+You can verify that things compile by just importing classes from `tests.groovy`, and you could also put in a hacky test script if you wanted to verify code behavior (at this point I mostly am happy with just checking that it compiles).

+Note that if you use any jenkins-specific code in the shared library, you cannot test it this way and you should *not* import groovy classes that use such code.
+But if the bulk of your logic is in either non-CPS code that uses base groovy / java tooling or in CPS code that only uses generic methods (such as sleep, which jenkins redefines but has similar semantics), you can test it all using `./runtests.py`.

+## Verifying that the shared library works

 Here's how I tested it out: I configured my jenkins development instance to use this plugin, and then made two copies of a job using this groovy
 script: